sigsum/sigsum/doc/design.md

 additional outbound network connections.
 Proofs of public logging are provided using the same distribution mechanism as is used for distributing the actual data.
 In other words, the signer talks to the log on behalf of the verifying party.
-- **Sharding to simplify log life cycles:** starting to operate a log is easier than closing it down in a reliable way.
-We have a predefined sharding interval that determines the time during which the log will be active.
-Submissions to an older log shard cannot be replayed in another non-overlapping log shard.
+- **Sharding to simplify log life cycles:** sigsum logs have open-ended shard intervals that determine the point in time that incoming submissions must be scoped for.
+Past submissions cannot be replayed in non-overlapping shards.
 - **Defenses against log spam and poisoning:** to keep logs as useful as possible they should be open for everyone.
 However, accepting logging requests from anyone at arbitrary rates can lead to abusive usage patterns.
 We store as